Word Vectors

 Ottoman Turkish

 As of UD 2.15, there is an Ottoman Turkish treebank large enough to use for models, BOUN.
-Using the CoNLL 17 shared task vectors for this treebank on POS gives a small improvement.
+Using the CoNLL 17 shared task vectors for Turkish on this treebank’s POS gives a small improvement.
 Again, other suggestions are welcome.

 Sindhi